MicrosoftDocs/VBA-Docs/api/Visio.TargetPath.md

 ## Remarks

-When you save a drawing as a Web page, you must use the  **TargetPath** property to supply the full target path.
-The **TargetPath** property is reset to a null value after each export: each time you save a drawing as a Web page you must explicitly supply the target path.
+When you save a drawing as a webpage, you must use the  **TargetPath** property to supply the full target path.
+The **TargetPath** property is reset to a null value after each export: each time you save a drawing as a webpage you must explicitly supply the target path.
 In addition, the **TargetPath** value is not persisted between sessions of Visio.

 The value of the **TargetPath** property corresponds to the folder name and file name selected in the **Save As** dialog box (click the **BackstageButton** tab, and then click **Save As**).

 ## Example

-The following macro shows how to save the active document as a Web page and place the resulting HTML file and supporting files as flat files in the  _targetpath_ folder.
+The following macro shows how to save the active document as a webpage and place the resulting HTML file and supporting files as flat files in the  _targetpath_ folder.
 Because the **[StoreInFolder](Visio.StoreInFolder.md)** property is set to **False**, the supporting files are placed in the same folder as the root HTML file, instead of in a separate folder that has the name  _filename_files_ or _filename.files_, depending on the language.

 ```vb